qiskit-community/ibm-quantum-challenge-africa-2021/faq.md

 We encourage you complete the exercises in the given order as this is the intended structure for the challenge.
 However, you may complete labs 2 and 3 in any order as they are independent.
 The first lab introduces you to quantum computing at an applications level, and thus it is suggested that you complete lab 1 first.

+#### Do I need an IBMid associated with my IBM Quantum Account?

+Yes, you'll need an IBMid associated with your IBM Quantum account in order to complete some of the Labs.
+If you don't already have one, please [register a new IBMid](https://auth.quantum-computing.ibm.com/auth/idaas) using the SAME email address associated with your IBM Quantum account.
+If you have any questions or face any issues, please let us know in the [#challenge-africa-2021](https://qiskit.slack.com/archives/C02C8MKP153) Slack channel.

 #### I encountered “Server error”.
 What should I do?

 We have a lot of participants at the moment.
 Please be patient, wait and try again.